cirrus-geo/cirrus-geo/docs/src/cirrus/70_statedb.rst

 to retrieve input payloads from the S3 payload bucket which are returned to the user.

-More information about the ``get-payloads`` command can be found in the CLI documentation
+More information about the ``get-input-payloads`` command can be found in the CLI documentation

 Deleting StateDB items